 |Logging Source||Linux Nodes (including in Windows cluster)||Windows Nodes|

-To enable hosted Kubernetes providers as additional logging sources, enable Enable enhanced cloud provider logging option when installing or upgrading the Logging Helm chart.
+To enable hosted Kubernetes providers as additional logging sources, go to Cluster Explorer > Logging > Chart Options and select the Enable enhanced cloud provider logging option.

 When enabled, Rancher collects all additional node and control plane logs the provider has made available, which may vary between providers